elycruz/code-tools/README.md

 # code-tools
-A cli for running different tasks on js-centric repos.
+A cli tool for running common code tasks on code/repos and the like ('release', 'release-candidate', 'bump' commands etc.).

 ## Installation:
 Two ways to install: